 The range of AED’s available are designed to allow minimally trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest when they are in a shockable rhythm.
 Information on sucess rates and the practical use of an AED is available here.

-The Australian Resuscitation Council who set the guidelines for training first responders and the general public in Australia say that for every minute defibrillation is delayed there is a 10% reduction in your chance of survival from sudden cardiac arrest.
+The Australian Resuscitation Council (ARC) who set the guidelines for training first responders and the general public in Australia say that for every minute defibrillation is delayed there is a 10% reduction in your chance of survival from sudden cardiac arrest.
 So it is better that AED’s are readily available and can be applied and used by the general public as delay in waiting for an ambulance response will decrease the chance of survival.
 We have put toigether an article you can read outlining 7 reasons you should buy an AED.

 How Does An AED Work?

 An AED is programmed to prompt you what to do in SCA.
 Different companies products can seem a bit daunting, but they all operate similarly.
 Pads must adhere to the chest as in the location indicated on the pads and follow the prompts from the AED to deliver a shock.
-The voice prompts will guide you to preform CPR between also.
+Defib machines may havce voice prompts to guide you to preform CPR between shocks.

 The AED is designed to analyse the electrical activity of the heart via the pads on the chest to determine if a shock is the correct treatment.
 Some rhythms do not require a shock, and so the AED will say something like “no shock advised”.
 This does not mean the person is ok or the machine is broken.
 Only certain rhythms can be treated by and respond to the electric shock or defibrillation as it is called.
 If a “shockable” rhythm is present, the machine will charge up and deliver a shock automatically, and prompt you to stand clear of the patient while the shock is delivered.
 Or it may ask you to press a button to deliver the shock and prompt you to stand clear of the patient for your safety.